 McAdam’s second solo album “Cavalcade” was a staple on the café’s jukebox when it came out in 2007.
 Many of its characters worked or ate here at the time.
 It’s a gorgeous album, if you care to indulge in it.
 The few critics who paid it attention fawned dutifully.
 It is, indeed a yeoman’s effort, a work of studious contemplation.
 “Aw, you know, breakups and indecision.
 Heartache and navel-gazing,” he says.
 In his defense, the record shows hints of brilliance with consistently engaging indie goodness.

 Wearing the requisite skinny jeans and a herringbone blazer, McAdam looks exactly the part of an aging hipster.
 His hair is a perfect mess of angles, his eyes are wise and weary, and he wears the impish expression of someone who is endlessly amused.
 Americanos are ordered.
 “At some point, you realize that making up songs to sing is a really weird way to make a living,” he says, ignoring the obvious flirtations of the twenty-something waitress.
-“And intellectually I understand that the world may not in fact need any more music by aging white guys.
+“And academically, I understand that the world may not, in fact, need any more music by aging white guys.
 But what the hell else am I going to do?
 I’m waist deep in it.”

 McAdam seems convinced that being an accomplished musician almost guarantees that one will be completely ill-suited to the profession.
 “Brilliant folks have been dying penniless for centuries.
 “Mozart, Oscar Wilde, Edgar Allen Poe.
 I heard Sly Stone is living in his car!
 Who am I to complain?”
 Still, he mentions that there ought to be a class in eighth grade to warn kids about the dangers of being an artist.
 “Nobody ever tells you you need to be a complete asshole.
 Or that you’re supposed to have a cutthroat publicist, for that matter.
 You know who our system rewards?
-Snakes, sharks, and pigs.”
+Snakes and pigs.”
 For someone who counts a galaxy of stars (rock, movie, and otherwise) among his friends, he is remarkably circumspect.
 So much so, in fact, that one could get the impression he’s cultivating it to the point where writers might feel obliged to mention just how circumspect he is.

 As a teenager, in coastal New Hampshire, McAdam whittled his chops listening to (and emulating) the songwriters of the time: The Replacements and Husker Dü, Prince and The Police.
 You can hear it in his dedication to song structure and thematic coherence.
 He prefers not to talk about his time in Los Angeles, where he fronted the “seminal Junk Rock band,” Sumack.
 They were heirs to the modest fortune alluded to by Beck and Cibo Matto without ever achieving the cult status of those bands.
 “We were trying awfully hard to be something,” he admits “and forgot what we were good at.
 Occasionally we reminded ourselves and made honest attempts to write, y’know, actual songs.
 But as often as not we got distracted by drum loops or a sample from an old Haunted House record.
 Now, I wait until a song refuses to leave my head for weeks before I even attempt to wrestle it into something listenable.”